vaishaldsouza/-Keystroke_Logging_Demo/README.md

-Ethical Keystroke Monitor & Analytical Dashboard
+🖥️ Ethical Keystroke Monitor & Analytical Dashboard
 📝 Project Overview

 Ethical Keystroke Monitor & Analytical Dashboard is a cybersecurity awareness tool developed during the VOIS & Vodafone Idea Foundation Cybersecurity Internship.
-The project serves as an educational demonstration of how keystroke logging operates within a controlled and ethical environment.
+The project provides an educational demonstration of how keystroke logging operates within a controlled, ethical environment.

 The application features a modern Dark Mode GUI that captures keyboard events, generates forensic-style logs, and provides real-time typing analytics.
-Its primary goal is to illustrate the risks associated with input-interception malware while promoting defensive cybersecurity practices.
+Its primary objective is to highlight the risks associated with input-interception malware while promoting strong defensive cybersecurity practices.

 🛡️ Problem Statement

-Keystroke logging is a stealthy pre-encryption threat that captures sensitive information such as passwords and personally identifiable information (PII) before it reaches secure applications.
+Keystroke logging is a stealthy pre-encryption threat that captures sensitive information—such as passwords and personally identifiable information (PII)—before it reaches secure applications.

-Key Challenges:
+Key Challenges

-Awareness Gap: Users often rely solely on browser-level security (HTTPS), unaware of local input-level vulnerabilities.
+Awareness Gap: Users often rely solely on browser-level security indicators (HTTPS), unaware of local input-level vulnerabilities.

-Educational Need: Most learners lack visibility into how keystroke logging actually functions.
+Educational Need: Many learners lack hands-on visibility into how keystroke logging actually functions.

-By visualizing the capture and analysis process, this project encourages defensive habits such as using Multi-Factor Authentication (MFA) and virtual keyboards to mitigate the risks posed by stealthy input loggers.
+By visualizing the capture and analysis process, this project encourages defensive habits such as Multi-Factor Authentication (MFA) and the use of virtual keyboards to reduce the risks posed by stealthy input loggers.

 ✨ Key Features

 Modern UI: Built with CustomTkinter for a professional, responsive dark-mode experience

-Live Feed: Real-time visualization of keystrokes within the dashboard
+Live Feed: Real-time visualization of keystrokes directly within the dashboard

 Forensic Logging: Structured JSON logs with human-readable timestamps and raw TXT logs